 Hence, to apply finance theory directly to personal finance issues is likely to lead us to inaccurate decision making.
 Product Allocation is a key aspect of personal financial management which makes it different and distinct from corporate finance.

 The few examples provided here only scratch the surface of the possibilities in personal financial planning achievable through Product Allocation.
+Whether it is in terms of investing for retirement, drawing down assets during retirement (also here and here), or leaving a bequest, the concept of product allocation is always valid.
 As more products are introduced, many more solutions can be engineered to the specific needs and objectives of each individual.